navattic.identify({ email: user.email })

 An SOW is also different from a broader contract like a Master Service Agreement (MSA).
 The MSA establishes the general legal terms governing the long-term relationship between your company and the client.
 The SOW is a more focused document that details the specifics of a single project and is often attached to the MSA.

-Why a Strong SOW is Key to Project Success
+Why a Solid SOW is Non-Negotiable

 Think of a Statement of Work as the blueprint for your entire project.
 It’s not just another piece of paperwork to get signed; it’s the foundational agreement that ensures everyone involved—from your team to your client—is working toward the same goal.
 When done right, an SOW is your best defense against confusion, delays, and budget overruns.
 It transforms a promising deal into a well-executed project that delivers on its promises.